dharmafly/pablo-docs/_posts/2004-01-01-getting-started.md

             / * Apply new attributes to the <circle> element */ circle.attr({cx:cx, fill:color});
         });

-_Note: in this documentation, all code snippets with 'Run' buttons are editable, except on mobiles_.

 **See the [API Reference][api] for full details.**